 At least the barbarian hadn’t spotted her, but it had been close: a swift duck behind the haystacks, the prick of straw against her knees.
 She had been fortunate so far, sneaking between the huts and overturned wagons unseen.
 And home was just ahead.
 Most of the brutality was now contained to the edges of the village, where she had rushed away from.
-She could hear the distant screaming: men, women, startled horses.
+She could hear the distant screaming: men, women.
+The cry of startled horses.

 That could have been me.
 She felt nothing at the thought.
 Shock.
 Such a terrible, wonderful thing.
 But it didn’t last.
 She looked at her father again.
 The blood still flowed but he had stopped moving, except for a vague twitch of his right boot, the blink of one eye.
-Grinda swallowed, gasped as a sudden fire filled the void, so hot she could scream.
+Grinda swallowed, gasped.
 Tears pricked her eyes, then coursed down her cheeks.
 Her heart thudded.
 She started to shake so violently her teeth chattered.
 Her fingers and toes burned.
 So dizzy.

 She collapsed to her arse.
 No longer quiet, she gulped and grunted down the air.
 How had it become so thick?
 She should stop, someone would hear.